dreamcatcher-tech/network/Inbox/2025-07-02 1403 dispatch into containers.md

 or, concurrent for a repo / napp pair, then just share global state between them all ? so no async required ?

 might want to limit concurrency to avoid commit conflicts anyway ?

+to ease debugging, we could make provider containers run not inside a web worker at all, and just run at the plain top level.

+it might not need the useActor hook, since we already know the actor based on the action.